RobotWebTools/rclnodejs/web/README.md

 }
 ```

-Cancellation is a request, not a guarantee; the server may reject it or the
-goal may finish first.
-HTTP `cancel()` rejects with `unsupported_kind`.
+Cancellation depends on server acceptance.
+HTTP `cancel()` rejects with
-Closing an HTTP client stops feedback and rejects pending results, but
-does not cancel the ROS goal or transfer it to a WebSocket connection.
+`unsupported_kind`; closing an HTTP stream does not cancel the goal.

 ### Lifecycle and cleanup

 Each `subscribe()` returns a handle with its own `close()`; the
 top-level `ros.close()` cancels every active subscription and shuts
 down both transports.
-It also aborts pending HTTP action requests and
-streams, rejecting their results with `connection_lost` without canceling
+Pending HTTP actions reject with `connection_lost`;
-the underlying ROS goals.
+the ROS goals are not canceled.

 ```ts
 const sub = await ros.subscribe('/chatter', handler);